pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 2. We must remember that this is nothing personal.
 You do not go on stage to be loved.
 You go on stage because you have something to share.
 People care about what you say, not who you are.
-3. We should not listen to that little tiny voice in a corner of our head that says things like "you'll never be able to do it", "what you say is not interesting", "they already know all I can say".
+3. We should not listen to that little voice in a corner of our head that repeats "you'll never be able to do it", "what you say is not interesting", "they already know all I can say".
 4. The speaker is the only accountable person.
 The listeners are always right.
-   If they did not understand something it's not because they are stupid, it's because you did not explain it well enough.
+   If they did not understand something it's not because they are foolish, it's because you did not explain it well enough.

 Public speaking is not only about speaking.
-Actually speaking is just a tiny part of it.
+Oral speaking is just a small part of it.
 Your whole body is expressing your ideas when you are on stage.
 We are trying to convince people of what we are saying, and we do that by more than words.
 We do that by being convinced ourselves and our whole body will show it, in the way we breath, the way we walk, the way we move, etc.

+We'll dive into it;
+I have a desire to look harder in this actor.
+Your customer his clever.

 ## Conversation, Information or Communication